 And like many other Japanese dogs, the Kishu Ken is considered to be an extremely quiet hunting dog.
 Instead of using a deep bark to intimidate prey, they carefully stalk them.
-For this reason, they’ve likely developed the inherent characteristic of remaining as silent as possible.
+For this reason, they’ve likely developed the inherent tendency of remaining as silent as possible.

-RECOMMENDED: The Kishu Ken Dog Profile & Guide
+RECOMMENDED: The Kishu Ken Dog Profile

 Highlights: Docile, Playful, Loving